freenas/freenas-docs/userguide/tn_initial.rst

    Respond to Warning

-When prompted that the connection is untrusted, as seen in :numref:`Figure %s <tn_IPMIcontinue>`, press :guilabel:`Continue`.
+When prompted that the connection is untrusted, as shown in :numref:`Figure %s <tn_IPMIcontinue>`, press :guilabel:`Continue`.